-Rosa Ramos, a senior mass communications major from Rocky Ford, Colorado was selected to represent CSU-Pueblo in the Hispanic Quiz Show, which will be broadcast nationally during Hispanic Heritage Month airing September 13-October 19, 2014.
-Victoria Oregon, coordinator of the College Assistance Migrant Program, will accompany Ramos as her coach.
-CSU-Pueblo was the only Colorado school to participate in the Hispanic College Quiz series, a collaboration between the Hispanic Association of Colleges and Universities (HACU) and Central City Productions, which awards students from HACU-member institutions to compete for scholarships by demonstrating their knowledge of Latino history.
+Rosa Ramos, a senior mass communications major from Rocky Ford, Colorado earned a $3,000 scholarship as the winner of the 2014 Hispanic Quiz Show, which was broadcast nationally during Hispanic Heritage Month airing September 13-October 19, 2014.
+Victoria Oregon, coordinator of the College Assistance Migrant Program, accompanied Ramos as her coach.
+CSU-Pueblo was the only Colorado school to participate in the Hispanic College Quiz series, a collaboration between the Hispanic Association of Colleges and Universities (HACU) and Central City Productions, which awards students from HACU-member institutions the opportunity to compete for scholarships by demonstrating their knowledge of Latino history.

 CSU-Pueblo sophomore defensive end Joe Shultz